FelipeCital/escape_room-yellow/README.md

 What would you like to do?

 You explore the room.
 This is Living Room.
-You find dining table, Door C, and Door D.
+You find standing lamp, dining table, Door C, Door D and Door E.

+You examine standing lamp and you find a key for door E.

+You need to decide to examine Door D or Door E.

+If you decide to examine Door E you will need to start the game again.

-You examine Door D. Your unlock it with a key you have.
+If you decide to examine Door D you will be asked for a password.
+Your unlock it with a key you have and the password.

 Do you want to go to the next room?